kalvin807/kalpage/README.md

 # Kalvin's Page 2

 Hey, welcome to the source code of my personal page.
-This time I focus on some all animation and smooth transition, which made me dig up a bit CSS which is quite interesting after all.
-Hope you will like this minimalist's design!

 ## What I used

-- React
+- Preact
 - Next.js
 - TailwindCSS

-> I also deployed it with cloudflare, so I can have more data abt visitor (if any)
+- DaisyUI

-## What to add
+## Thanks

-- Project list
+- Toby Fox for Undertale and the doggo
-- Blog when I have the motivation :p
+- Lee rob for his fantastic page to inspire with